2nd Parachute Brigade (United Kingdom): Operations

-Independent Parachute Brigade
+Independent brigade

 On 2 December 1943 the 2nd Parachute Brigade formed the left flank of the 2nd New Zealand Division during the advance towards Orsogna.
 The New Zealanders were relieved by the 8th Indian Infantry Division, and the brigade continued the advance under their command.
 The brigade temporarily returned to the 2nd New Zealand Division on 16 January, then fought to the Sangro with the 8th Indian Division again, before going into the reserve at Guardia, from the end of March.
 The brigade returned to the front line and took part in the Battle of Monte Cassino on 4 April, once again coming under command of the 2nd New Zealand Division.

 The 2nd Brigade's next parachute operation was Operation Hasty in June 1944.
 This was a small diversionary raid carried out by sixty men from the 6th Parachute Battalion.
 They were dropped into the area between Sora and Avezzano, their objective being to harass the Germans withdrawing to the Gothic Line.
 The mission was a success: a German brigade was diverted to hunt the small force, and a German division was retained on rear-area security duties instead of going into the front line.
 In June 1944, the brigade was released from the Eighth Army and joined the 1st Airborne Task Force for airborne operations in the south of France.

 France

 The 2nd Independent Parachute Brigade carried out a brigade-sized parachute landing during Operation Dragoon.
 On 15 August 1944 the brigade's pathfinders landed in the south of France and set up Eureka beacons to guide the main brigade force to their drop zones.
 Despite the pathfinders' success at marking the drop zones, only seventy-three planes placed their parachutists in the correct location.
 The brigade commanding officer and eighty men were landed near Fayence, as were the 5th (Scottish) Battalion's commanding officer, with half of battalion headquarters, 'C' Company, and 'D' Company.
 Other men were landed as far away as Cannes.
-The dispersed landings resulted in only about forty percent of the 4th Battalion making it to the brigade forming-up point.
-Only seventy percent of the 6th (Welch) Battalion and only a single company of the 5th (Scottish) Battalion had arrived.
+The dispersed landings resulted in only about forty per cent of the 4th Battalion making it to the brigade forming-up point.
+Only seventy per cent of the 6th (Welch) Battalion and only a single company of the 5th (Scottish) Battalion had arrived.
 The brigade headquarters was established at Le Mitan with the 5th (Scottish) Battalion company by 04:00, and by 07:30 the 4th Battalion had occupied the heights at Le Muy.
 The 6th (Welch) Battalion occupied La Motte and, when the Germans at Clastron surrendered, moved a company into the village.
 Le Serres was captured by 'C' Company, 4th Battalion, as was the bridge over the River Naturby on the road to Le Muy.